Compliance startup OneTrust raises $210 million at a $2.7 billion valuation

-About 64% of respondents around the world — and 74% of those in the U.S. — feel that adhering to compliance requirements is a “very” or “extremely” effective way to keep data secure, according to a Thales’ report.
+About 64% of respondents around the world — and 74% of those in the U.S. — feel that adhering to compliance requirements is a “very” or “extremely” effective way to keep data secure, according to a Thales report.
 That said, compliance is often expensive.
-In a 2017 PricewaterhouseCoopers survey of execs at U.S., U.K., and Japanese tech companies, nearly all — 88% — said their company planned to spend over $1 million preparing for the General Data Protection Regulation (GDPR), the regulation on data protection and privacy in the European Union, in the run-up to its full May 2018 implementation.
-A smaller percentage of those polled — 40% — said they expected to spend $10 million or more.
+In a 2017 PricewaterhouseCoopers survey of execs at U.S., U.K., and Japanese tech companies, 88% said their company planned to spend over $1 million preparing for the EU’s General Data Protection Regulation (GDPR) in the run-up to its full May 2018 implementation.
+A smaller percentage of respondents — 40% — said they expected to spend $10 million or more.

-Kabir Barday, a former developer at BlackRock and previously a director of product management at Dell-owned VMWare, anticipated the nearly $51.5 billion compliance management market’s growth in 2016 when he founded OneTrust with cochair Alan Dabbiere, a cofounder of Manhattan Associates and AirWatch.
+Kabir Barday, a former developer at BlackRock and previously director of product management at Dell-owned VMWare, anticipated the nearly $51.5 billion compliance management market’s growth in 2016 when he founded OneTrust with cochair Alan Dabbiere, a cofounder of Manhattan Associates and AirWatch.
 (Barday was an early employee at AirWatch, which raised $200 million in 2013 before it was acquired by VMware for $1.5 billion.)
 The Atlanta, Georgia-based privacy and marketing solutions firm went on to raise $200 million in a series A round last July — its first funding round — at a whopping $1.3 billion valuation.
 This week, in anticipation of further growth, the company closed a $210 million series B round led by Coatue and Insight partners, bringing its total raised to $410 million at a $2.7 billion valuation.

 The cash infusion comes after roughly half a year in which OneTrust grew its customer base to 5,000 organizations across 100 countries, up from 3,000 as of July 2019.
-According to Barday, nearly half of the Fortune 500 now use its product suite, including brands like Aetna, Randstad, Steelcase, Vevo, Oracle, Marketo, Akamai, Criteo, 21st Century Fox, Adobe, Tealium, Okta, Salesforce, and Kickstarter.
+According to Barday, nearly half the Fortune 500 companies now use its product suite, including brands like Aetna, Randstad, Steelcase, Vevo, Oracle, Marketo, Akamai, Criteo, 21st Century Fox, Adobe, Tealium, Okta, Salesforce, and Kickstarter.

 “OneTrust plans to use the combined funding to continue to invest in meeting the widespread demand for our technology platform,” said Barday.
 “We will scale our services, support, and partner ecosystem globally and add new capabilities to the platform through both organic and inorganic innovation.”

 OneTrust offers a privacy management program that helps companies comply with the GDPR, California Consumer Privacy Act (CCPA), and hundreds of other global privacy laws by using research portals and automation tools.
 It streamlines the intake and fulfillment of consumer and subject rights requests and allows customers to benchmark against their peers, map and inventory records of processing, and generate custom reports as data flows through their organization.
 With OneTrust DataGuidance, admins can search across over 10,000 associated templates, guidance case law, and resources contributed by a network of over 500 lawyers and 20 in-house legal researchers.
-Alternatively, they can look up individuals’ data across cloud and on-premises systems while maintaining security standards with data review, redaction, and approval workflows.
+Alternatively, they can look up individuals’ data across cloud and on-premise systems while maintaining security standards with data review, redaction, and approval workflows.

 OneTrust’s complementary PerferenceChoice enables companies to drive opt-in demand while demonstrating full compliance.
 It allows businesses to deploy interfaces and experiences across marketing and sales activities that collect consent and preferences and sync them across channels, while at the same time automating the fulfillment of consumer rights requests and the maintenance of historical consent records from a single portal.
 In addition to scanning mobile apps to detect where data is going, PreferenceChoice surveys websites and generates consent and preference banners, drawing on a database (Cookiepedia) of over 7 million precategorized tracking cookies.
 And it brings in business apps for access, deletion, and portability, integrating a central preference center with detailed consent records.